Noncommutative coordinates for symplectic representations: Topology of the space of maximal framed representations

-\section{Topology of the space of maximal framed representations}
+\chapter{Topology of the space of maximal framed representations}

-From the parameterizations introduced in the previous section, we construct explicit retractions of the space of maximal framed representations to subspaces which have a simpler parametrization and whose topological properties are easier to describe.
+From the parametrizations introduced in the previous chapter, we construct explicit retractions of the space of maximal framed representations to subspaces which have a simpler parametrization and whose topological properties are easier to describe.
 This enables us to give the homotopy type of the space of maximal framed local systems as well as some topological properties of the space of maximal representations.

-This section relies on the previous sections for the parameterizations of maximal framed twisted local systems and on Section~\ref{sec:decor-twist-local} for their correspondence with nontwisted local systems.
+This chapter relies on the previous chapters for the parametrizations of maximal framed twisted local systems and on Section~\ref{sec:decor-twist-local} for their correspondence with nontwisted local systems.
 Hence all results here will be expressed for the space $\Mf(S, \Sp(2n,\R))$.

-\subsection{Subspace of \enquote{singular} local systems}
+\section{Subspace of \enquote{singular} local systems}

 We consider here subsets of maximal local systems where the holonomy elements have as few different eigenvalues as possible.